pietrop/gspeech_module/README.md

 - [Audio duration limit](https://cloud.google.com/speech/limits)

 This repo for now uses the [@google-cloud/speech](https://www.npmjs.com/package/@google-cloud/speech) node module and test the synchronous request.
-As it's easist.
+As it's the most straightforward.
+But would like to try with streams and file longer then 1 min evenutally.

 ## Getting google credentials JSON